 Birthplace: Haverfordwest, United Kingdom

-#13 on The Hottest Men Over 40see more on Christian Bale
+#65 on The Coolest Actors Eversee more on Christian Bale

 Robert De Niro lost 35 lbs. to play Travis Bickle in Taxi Driver (1976).A few years later, director Martin Scorsese shut down production of Raging Bull (1980) for four months so De Niro could pack on 60 lbs. to play an older Jake LaMotta.

-Birthplace: Greenwich Village, New York City, New York, United States of America
+Birthplace: New York City, USA, New York, Greenwich Village

 Jared Leto lost 28 lbs. to play a heroin addict in the 2000 film Requiem for a Dream.

-Birthplace: Bossier City, Louisiana, United States of America
+Birthplace: Bossier City, Bossier Parish, United States of America, United States, with Territories, + more

 Vincent D'Onofrio put on 70 lbs. to play Pvt.
 Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), ultimately weighing in at 280 lbs.